 Sarah lives with her father and her mother.
+She is responsible for carrying water, gathering firewood and teaching others.
 Her father is sometimes employed as a farmer and her mother is sometimes employed as a farmer.
-Sarah works at home carrying water, gathering firewood and teaching others.
 There are 2 children in the family.

 Sarah lives on the plains of Busiro Village, home to approximately 9,000 residents.
 Typical houses are constructed of dirt floors, mud walls and grass roofs.
 The primary ethnic group is Bantu and the most commonly spoken languages are Samia-Lugwe and Japadhola.